 An electric power station converts primary fuel (mostly coal) into electricity with approximately 38% efficiency.
-Fig. 5 shows that such a power station combines 3 conversions with respecitive efficiencies of 90, 45 and 95%.
+Fig. 13 shows that such a power station combines 3 conversions with respecitive efficiencies of 90, 45 and 95%.
 Multiplication of these efficiencies produces 38% indeed.
-The step from chemical into electrical power could also be made directly by a fuel cell (brandstofcel)a, but the profit of a higher efficiency (60%) does not yet counterbalance the costs.
+16 The step from chemical into electrical power could also be made directly by a fuel cell (brandstofcel)°, but the profit of a higher efficiency (60%) does not yet counterbalance the costs.

 The table shows the solar cell as well.
-The efficiency is between 10 and 20% (maximum 30%).
-Assuming 100W sunlight per m Earth's surface average per year in The Netherlands (40 000 km land surface) we can yield at least $10W/m^2$ .
+The efficiency is between 10 and 20% (theoretical maximum 30%).
+Assuming 100W sunlight per m2 Earth's surface average per year in The Netherlands (40 000 km2 land surface) we can yield at least 10W/m2.